Tsmith5151/data-science-handbook/docs/html/_sources/book/databases/relational.md.txt

 ### Denormalization
 - Denormalization attempts to improve read performance at the expense of some write performance.
+- Redundant copies of the data are written in multiple tables to avoid expensive joins.
 - Once data becomes distributed with techniques such as federation and sharding, managing joins across data centers further increases complexity.
 - Denormalization might circumvent the need for such complex joins.